zendesk/samson/plugins/kubernetes/README.md

 Add a role with only a `Pod`, `metadata.annotations.samson/prerequisite: true`, and command to run a migrations.
 It will be executed before the rest is deployed.

+For default it waits for 10 minutes before timeout, you can change the timeout using KUBE_WAIT_FOR_PREREQ env variable (specified in seconds).

 ### StatefulSet

 On kubernetes <1.7 they can only be updated with `OnDelete` updateStrategy,